zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

 * To deploy the ARM template, navigate to the [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/monitoring) and run the below command:

     ```shell
-    az deployment group create --resource-group <Name of the Azure resource group you created> \
+    az deployment group create --resource-group <Name of the resource group where to deploy this scenario> \
         --template-file monitoring-template.json \
         --parameters monitoring-template.parameters.json
     ```

    ![Screenshot showing az deployment group create being run](./04.png)

-* When the deployment is complete, you should be able to see the resource group with your Log Analytics workspace, azure dashboard, vminsights solution and three workbooks:
+* When the deployment is complete, you should be able to see the resource group with your Log Analytics workspace, Azure dashboard, VMInsights solution and three Workbooks:

     ![Screenshot showing Azure Portal with resources deployed](./05.png)